How to Start a Profitable WordPress Blog (2018)

 Step 2.
 Sign up with Siteground & Register a Domain

-On the next screen, you’ll need to register a new domain for your Self-Hosted WordPress blog.
+On the next screen, it’ll ask you to choose a domain name.

 Deciding a domain name can be quite difficult so it’s best to spend a bit of time thinking about it before choosing one.
 You can brainstorm a list of ideas and choose the name you think will best suit your blog if you’ve already found a blog niche.

 When you’re ready, simply type in the domain you want and Siteground will check whether or not it’s available.
 In many cases, the domain you want might already be registered.
 Let’s go over some of the options in the next section.

 Let’s go over some of the options in the next section.

 Location: Choose the location that’s closest to your target audience.
 The closer the servers are to your audience, the faster their connection speed to your site.

 Domain Privacy: Select this add-on option if you don’t want your personal information to be seen when others search up the details of your site.
 It’s not mandatory to add this to your site but some people prefer the privacy.